 Course Objectives: On successful completion of this course, students will be able to: 1.
 Assess how the development of an appropriate sport marketing mix, sport marketing analysis, and sport marketing planning through the integration of socially responsible and ethical practices direct the manner in which a sport organisation builds its brand; 2.
-Evaluate how the integration of sport marketing research, information systems, logistics, and promotions assists sport organisations meet the needs and wants of their stakeholders; 3.
-Analyse the methods for making substantive short-term and long-term strategic decisions using financial, marketing research, operations and sales data to implement marketing efforts in a variety of sport business situations; 4.
-Appraise various sport business industry problems across different organisational settings in order to evaluate findings, prioritise change, and design marketing and promotional plans that can address necessary strategic change; 5.
-Articulate the role media and promotions play in organisational and leadership communications in sport, strategic management of sport organisations. integrated marketing communications, public relations, crisis communication, and the relationship between sport media and sport organisations across personal, mass, digital, mobile, and social media methodologies; and, 6.
+Analyse the methods for making substantive short-term and long-term strategic decisions using financial, marketing research, operations and sales data.to implement marketing efforts in a variety of sport business situations; 3.
+Appraise various sport business industry problems across different organisational settings in order to evaluate findings, prioritise change, and design marketing and promotional plans that can address necessary strategic change; 4.
+Articulate the role media and promotions play in organisational and leadership communications in sport, strategic management of sport organisations, integrated marketing communications, public relations, arisis communication, and the relationship between sport media and sport organisations across personal, mass, digital, mobile, and social media methodologies; and 5.
 Critically review the role accounting, finance, economics, and analytics play in the successful implementation of sport marketing strategies.